No767/Catherine-Chan/docs/source/guides/dev/contributing.rst

 - If updating any other files that aren't project files or not important (stuff like README.md, contributing.md, etc), add the [skip ci] label in the front
 - With each new commit, the message should be more or less describing the changes.
 Please don't write useless commit messages...
-- If releasing tags, have it in this style. ``Release: v[version number]``, ``Update: v[version number]``, and ``Fix: v[version number]``.
-Release is a major release.
-This means it bumps from 1.0.0 to 2.0.0.
-Minor means it bumps up the version from 1.4 to 1.5 for example.
-And fix just applies a patch, which would be 1.4.1 to 1.4.2.

 Source Control Branching Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^